adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 For a year I've been using rPI as my home server.
-It has performed adequately, but for various reasons I've decided to do a HW upgrade and to choose a little bit different approach for the setup.
+It has performed adequately, but for various reasons I've decided to do a HW upgrade and to choose a little bit different approach for setup.

 Price, power consumption, size and noise were (and still are) the key factors that need to be considered when choosing a new hardware.

+My choise was
+[A20-OLinuXIno-LIME2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXIno-LIME2/open-source-hardware)
-My choise was the [A20-OLinuXIno-LIME2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXIno-LIME2/open-source-hardware) .
-It is very cheap, has a dual-core 1GHz armv7 CPU, 1GB RAM and onboard SATA.
+.
+It is very cheap, has dual-core 1GHz armv7 CPU, 1GB RAM and onboard SATA.
 As a neat bonus, it is completely open hardware platform.
 Onboard SATA was the key feature that convinced me to use this board.
 On my previous rPI setup root has also been on the external HDD, connected using SATA <-> USB converter.
-But because the rPI has ethernet connected to the same USB hub as the HDD was there performance was not very good.
+This was a huge bottlenect, since Ethernet on rPI is also connected to the same USB hub.

 The previous server setup was a single Arch system on which all my services were running.
 This was OK for most of them, but Gitlab... that thing broke **every**